MarvNC/light-novel-naming-scheme/readme.md

   as-is from an official retail/publisher source**, without omitting Arabic/Roman numerals included in the original title or changing the whitespace used.
+  - The only exception is to remove characters not valid in filenames, such as `?`, `*`, etc. These should not be replaced with other characters when removed.
   - If there are bonuses included with the volume, these should be left in the title if they are included in the release.
     - `【電子特典付き】` (with digital tokuten) should be included if the